stanfordpython/python-assignments/assign1/README.md

 The ciphertext is then `c`.

+*Implementation Note:*

+Whenever you're encrypting or decrypting data using Merkle-Hellman, you'll want to deal with bits.
+Fortunately, the `utils` module exports the `bits_to_byte(bits)` and `byte_to_bits(byte)` functions which respectively convert an array of length 8 containing 1s and 0s to an integer between 0-255 (conceptually, a byte).

 #### Decryption

-In order to decrypt a ciphertext `c` a receiver has to find the message bits `alpha_i` such that they satisfy
+In order to decrypt a ciphertext `c`, a receiver has to find the message bits `alpha_i` such that they satisfy

 ```
 c = sum of a_i × b_i for i = 1 to n
 ```

-This would be a hard problem if the `b_i` were random values because the receiver would have to solve an instance of the subset sum problem, which is known to be NP-hard (i.e. very hard).
-However, `beta` was chosen such that decryption is easy if the private key `(w, q, r)` is known.
+This is generally a hard problem, if the `b_i` are random values, because the receiver would have to solve an instance of the subset sum problem, which is known to be NP-hard (i.e. very hard).
+However, we constructed `beta` in a very special way, such that if we *also* know the private key `(w, q, r)`, then we can decrypt the message more easily.

-The key to decryption is to find an integer `s` that is the modular inverse of `r` modulo `q`.
-That means `s` satisfies the equation `s r mod q = 1` or equivalently there exist an integer k such that `sr = kq + 1`.
-Since `r` was chosen such that `gcd(r,q) = 1` it is possible to find `s` and `k` by using the Extended Euclidean algorithm, which we've implemented for you.
+The key to decryption will be a special integer `s` that has some nice properties - namely, that `s` is the modular inverse of `r` modulo `q`.
+That means `s` satisfies the equation `r × s mod q = 1`, and since `r` was chosen such that `gcd(r, q) = 1`, it will always be possible to find such an `s` using something called the Extended Euclidean algorithm, which we've implemented for you (in `utils.modinv(r, q)`).
+It's a really cool algorithm!
+If you're interested, go read about it on Wikipedia.

 Once `s` is known, the receiver of the ciphertext computes